Top 3 Most Common Accidents in the Kitchen

 Take a look below at the most common injuries that occur in the kitchen; hopefully, this information will help you avoid them in the future.

 Knives are everywhere in the kitchen; in the sink, on the surfaces and in the cupboards and drawers – they are not easy to avoid.
 Knife cuts and lacerations are the most common accidents in the kitchen.
 Blunt knives are common culprits of causing you to slip whilst chopping food, you need to be aware of this when using them avoid hurting yourself or others.
 You must also be careful when reaching into the sink or washing up bowl; this can cause you to get a cut from a knife underneath the bubbles.
-Not only that, but blood from the cut may also contaminate the water so you also take that into consideration.
+Not only that, but blood from the cut may also contaminate the water so you should also consider that.

 First Aid Tip